-The University considers credit for most of the five general and 30 specific subject CLEP exams providing the student has not previously attempted a similar course of study at a college level.
+The University considers credit for most of the 30 specific subject CLEP exams providing the student has not previously attempted a similar course of study at a college level.
 Scores acceptable for credit are comparable to attaining a level of accomplishment equal to a B in a graded course situation.
 Individual exams may earn a student three, six, or eight semester hours of credit depending on the nature and scope of the material covered.
+Contact the Office of Transfer Affairs for the current policy regarding the five general exams.